joffb/banjo/format_spec.md

 | Macro Loop point | 1 |
 | Macro data | n |

-Macro position starts at 2 as it's an offset from the start of the macro data.
+Macro position starts at 2 as it's an offset from the start of the macro definition.
 Similarly, the Length is calculated as `n + 2` and the Loop point is `+ 2` from the Furnace value.
 Loop point set to 0 indicates no looping.